Giveth/giveth-wiki/wiki/policy/advice-process.md

     There is no specific time frame to gather advice.
 Again, it will depend on the scope of the decision.

     **Channels:** If it is a minor decision, consult via your preferred method with whomever is necessary.
-If it affects Giveth in general, Loomio is at the moment the platform of choice and a Loomio .
+If it affects Giveth in general, Loomio is at the moment the platform of choice to create a decision for public discourse.
 Please note that Loomio shouldn't take the responsibility of consulting with the experts and directly affected people.

     **IT IS NOT OK TO JUSTIFY NOT CONSULTING AN AFFECTED/EXPERT PARTY UNDER THE EXCUSE THAT THIS PERSON DID NOT CHECK THE LOOMIO PROPOSALS.**